flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 Select the same language as your original target for Language.

-(Note: Don't create a Swift target for an Objective-C's project, and vice versa.)
+(In other words, don't create a Swift App Clip target for an Objective-C main target, and vice versa to simplify the setup.)

 {% include app-figure.md
 image="development/platform-integration/ios-app-clip/app-clip-details.png" %}